zodman/test-grammarly/README.md

     f"/mnt/c/Users/{user}/AppData/Local/Google/Chrome/User Data/{profile_name}/Extensions/{extension_id}"

-on my machine:
-`/mnt/c/Users/QA/AppData/Local/Google/Chrome/User Data/Profile 1/Extensions/kbfnbcaeplbcioakkpcpgfkobkghlhen`

 Then i had to inspect the definition extension of the grammarly `manifest.json`

-And search all files load when the extension are loaded.
-To inspect that js..
+Find files loaded at start.
+Then inspect that js..

-I discover `src/js/Grammarly-check.js` that's mean ok if check maybe there is the definition of loaded or installed
+I discover `src/js/Grammarly-check.js` that's mean: _"OK if check maybe there is the definition of loaded or installed"_

 With `js-beautify` unminificate the code and inspect the functions and found: